giuliachiola/super-blog-content/projects/super-styleguide.md

 **UIengine**

 I used [UIengine](https://github.com/dennisreimann/uiengine) before in a _very big_ project, with lots of components and variants, and I loved it.
 Here — in this little project — I loved it even more!! 😍 UIengine is very fast and easy to use, well done [Dennis](https://github.com/dennisreimann)!
-Bonus point: under the hood, the core is completely written in JS and the framework used is VueJS 🙌🏻 The only flaw I saw is that UIengine unfortunately does not support _twig_ or _nunjucks_ template engines, which I think are the more versatile template engines to use.
+Bonus point: under the hood, the core is completely written in JS and the framework used is VueJS 🙌🏻 The only flaw I saw is that UIengine unfortunately does not support _Twig_ or _Nunjucks_ template engines, which I think are the more versatile template engines to use.

 **EJS**